chesslablab/chess-data/README.md

 mysql>
 ```

 A so-called heuristic picture consists of a group of heuristic snapshots such as attack, center or material, among others.
-It is intended to capture the current state of a chess game, and can be plotted on a chart for further visual study.
+It is intended to capture the current state of a chess game at any given time, and can be plotted on a chart for further visual study.
 Heuristic pictures are mainly used for supervised training.
 For further information, please look at the programmer-defined heuristic evaluation functions available at [programarivm/pgn-chess/src/Heuristic/](https://github.com/programarivm/pgn-chess/tree/master/src/Heuristic).

 #### `cli/db/seed.php`

-Seed the database with STR tag pairs and movetexts:
+Seed the `games` table with STR tag pairs and movetexts:

 	$ php cli/db/seed.php data/players/Adams.pgn
 	This will search for valid PGN games in the file.